Services

 Ascent Arts & Wellness offers a variety of therapeutic modalities that are integrated into treatment based on each client’s preference and current needs.

-• This modality uses various forms of creative expression to help individuals explore emotions, process experiences, and promote healing and personal growth.
-These therapies offer a non-verbal way to communicate and address issues, which can be particularly helpful for those who struggle to articulate their feelings verbally.
+• This modality involves art making and creative expression to help individuals explore emotions, process experiences, and promote relaxation, healing and personal growth.
+Art therapy offers a non-verbal way to communicate and address issues, which can be particularly helpful for those who struggle to articulate their feelings verbally.
 Rather than emphasizing the final product's artistic quality, the focus is on the process of creating.
 Engaging in the creative process itself is considered therapeutic and can lead to insights and emotional release.
+To learn more about Art therapy click here.

 • Photography is more than just an art form - it's a means of expression and connection.
 It empowers individuals to find their voice by both observing the world around them and projecting their inner self into the frame.
 Every image is a window into the mind, revealing their unique perspective, priorities, and their vision of reality.
 Photography is a powerful tool for connection, fostering bonds with subjects and building community as images and art are shared.